JeffersonLab/clara-docs/docs/clas/data-processing.md

 clara> set outFilePrefix xyz_ (optional) clara> set farm.scaling N (optional)
 ```
-These settings will guarantee an exclusive access to a specified node flavor and will run hardware optimized (NUMA socket affinity, cores and memory) Clara processes.
+These settings will guarantee an exclusive access to a specified node-flavor
+and will run hardware optimized (NUMA socket affinity, cores and memory) Clara processes.
-### Users: Private data processing jobs
+### User: Private data processing jobs

 #### farm13, farm14 and farm16